trahier/RL_project_sailing/README.md

 ### 🎯 Phase 1: Static Headwind Challenge (Until End of October)
 **Current Focus!** Master the basics with a simple static headwind scenario.

-The **Static Headwind** initial windfield provides a perfect learning environment:
+The **Static Headwind** initial windfield provides a perfect environment for getting familiar with sailing:
 - **Pure North wind** (headwind) with minimal variations
 - **No wind evolution** - the wind pattern stays constant throughout the episode
 - **Small spatial variations** in direction (slight NE/NW deviations) and amplitude
-- **Perfect for learning** basic sailing physics without complex wind dynamics
+- **Perfect for discovering** basic sailing physics without complex wind dynamics

 This first phase teaches challengers:
 - How to navigate against a headwind using an appropriately designed agent